 3. Coffee breaks.

-Most businesses have coffee breaks, or chats around the water cooler, but how often does management get involved?
-If teams set aside 10 minutes each day to break away from their work and have a tea or coffee break together, it’s great for both team bonding and motivation.
+Most businesses have coffee breaks, or chats around the water cooler.
+But how often does management get involved?
+Teams setting aside 10 minutes each day to break away from their work and have a tea or coffee break together, it’s great for both team bonding and motivation.

 4. Have a genuine open door policy.

-It’s easy to say “My door is always open” when managers have their own offices, but do your employees really believe it?
-Having the door physically open unless there’s a meeting or confidential phone call taking place is a great way to prove it.
+It’s easy to say “My door is always open” when managers have their own offices.
+But do your employees really believe it?
+Having the door physically open unless there’s a meeting or confidential phone call is a great way to prove it.

 5. Be positive.